 D02 XN82

-Our 2026 National Finals will take place on Thursday the 7th of May at University College, Dublin.
-It promises to be a fun filled celebration for all!
+Our 2026 National Finals took place on Thursday the 7th of May at University College, Dublin.
+Watch our livestream recording through this link .

 Award Categories 2026